Funerals

 Green funerals and burials are also a growing trend as society becomes more mindful of our carbon footprint and the impact we have on the planet.

-I offer care, support and guidance before, during and after the death of a loved one and in my role as a certified celebrant, I can also officiate at funeral and burial proceedings.
-I would consider it an honour to meet with you to discuss how I can guide and support you through the process of a family-directed home funeral and Green burial.
+I offer care, support, and guidance, before, during and after the death of a loved one.
+In my role as a certified celebrant, I can also officiate at funeral and burial proceedings.
+I would consider it an honour, to meet with you, to discuss how I can guide and support you, through the process of a family-directed home funeral and Green burial.

 • Embalming is not essential, nor required by law, and has a negative environmental impact.
-Dry ice is an inexpensive and easily accessible alternative which can be used to keep the body cool at home.
+Dry ice or Techni-ice is an inexpensive, and easily accessible alternative, which can be used to keep the body cool at home.

-• The average cost of conventional funeral care in Canada (including casket and taxes; excluding burial or cremation costs) is approximately $6500 while a home directed, alternative funeral costs approximately $1000 - $1500.
+• The average cost of conventional funeral care in Canada (including casket and taxes; excluding burial or cremation costs) is approximately $6500.
+A home directed, alternative funeral costs approximately $1000 - $1500.

 • Traditional caskets/coffins are not required by law for burial.